exercism/website-copy/pages/mentor_guide.md

 ![instructions](https://user-images.githubusercontent.com/5421823/42658359-fb059e42-861c-11e8-8b91-cb8e1e83f38e.png)

-The “Test Suite” tab shows where the leaner has documented their test cases.
+The "Test Suite" tab shows the tests that the user has made pass in order to solve the exercise.

 ![testsuite](https://user-images.githubusercontent.com/5421823/42658351-f5cd79f4-861c-11e8-9190-9a41fa863f69.png)

-The “Solution” tab is the code you the learner has submitted for feedback from a mentor.
+The “Solution” tab is the code the learner has submitted for feedback.
 The iteration number is shown in the top right corner.

 ![solution](https://user-images.githubusercontent.com/5421823/42658374-086b9c94-861d-11e8-8b11-22767a49049d.png)

-We recommend taking a look at the learners previous iterations so you can see their process and give helpful feedback which considers their journey.
+We recommend taking a look at the learners previous iterations so you can see their progress and give helpful feedback which considers their journey.

 ![iterations_censored](https://user-images.githubusercontent.com/5421823/42646801-e43aaa04-85f9-11e8-8915-9cb519db47bc.jpg)